 "All I want is to be able to give you a child."

 The saddest words I have ever received.

-Our infertility journey lasted over 6 years for a few reasons.
+Our infertility journey lasted almost 6 years for a few reasons.
 It's a long story, so let’s begin?

 May 28th, 2015 - I found out about my husband, Mike's, non-existent sperm in naturopathic medical school while observing his sample under the microscope in our sperm analysis class.
 As everyone was making their slides and commenting on how amazing their individual samples were (sperm under a microscope are quite cool), how many there were and how fast they were moving, I put my first slide down with Mike’s donated sample.
 I couldn’t see any, so I kept moving the slide around thinking I must have put it on there wrong.
 I decided to make another one.
 And then another one.
 And then my heart started to sink.
 I finally saw one sperm in my field of view, it was not moving, jump limply floating through the medium and it was all alone.